-Outcome 3.
-Projects will be innovative and/or complement and expand on existing effective projects, frameworks and campaigns.
+Outcome 4.
+Projects will be innovative and/or expand and build on existing effective programs, frameworks or campaigns

 It is important to build on the successes achieved through the National Plan.
-The department will consider applications for new and innovative approaches to primary prevention, as well as approaches that seek to expand or build on existing activities that have proven successful to date.
+The department will consider applications for new and innovative approaches to primary prevention, as well as approaches that seek to expand or build on existing activities that have proven successful.